sasivadlani/LearningTracker/README.md

 ## Project Structure

-- **index.html**: The main HTML file for the application.
+- **index.html**: The main HTML file for the application
-- **styles.css**: The CSS file for styling the application.
+- **styles.css**: The CSS file for styling the application
-- **script.js**: The JavaScript file containing the application logic.
+- **script.js**: The JavaScript file containing the application logic
-- **.github/workflows/jekyll-gh-pages.yml**: GitHub Actions workflow for deploying the site to GitHub Pages.
+- **.github/workflows/jekyll-gh-pages.yml**: GitHub Actions workflow for deploying the site to GitHub Pages

 ## Getting Started

 ### Prerequisites

-- AWS account with DynamoDB setup.
+- AWS account with DynamoDB setup
-- GitHub account for deploying to GitHub Pages.
+- GitHub account for deploying to GitHub Pages

 ### Installation